Introduction

 The scores in the table above range from 35 for the lowest to 65 for the highest score.

-The type A and B personality is another approach used to measure personality traits.
+The Type A and B personality is another approach used to measure personality traits.
 This personality theory was advanced by Friedmann Myer and Rosemann.
 The two cardiologists classified human personality into two broad categories; A and B. Type A personality according to them are individuals who are more “concerned about their status and achievement” (Tuckman, 1965).
 The two further pointed out that type A personalities regard themselves with high esteem and are very impatient.
-Type A personalities are however, associated with heart diseases due to high stress levels emanating from their lifestyle.
+Type A personalities are, however, associated with heart diseases due to high stress levels emanating from their lifestyle.
 Type B personalities are on the other hand more satisfied and patient.
 Opponents of this theory argue that the theory does not consider women volunteers and also makes use of large sample sizes that are hard to analyze.

 Critical Incidence

 I learned that group work is a challenge because it encompasses people from different backgrounds and learning needs.
-Thus, understanding individual behavior and learning needs is important in supporting group success.
+Thus, understanding individual behaviour and learning needs is important in supporting group success.
 Learning skills in a group requires knowledge, experience and practice, thus, it is a challenging task.

 Reference List